 "Post-modern" Bolshevism for the 21st century

-The New York Post in a 2002 investigative article cited secret documents of recent provenance that suggest the Newmanites are still carrying out a disciplined revolutionary strategy; however, it appears now to be a Gramscian one based on a long-range goal of capturing hegemony over cultural, educational and other superstructural positions in American society, rather than focussing exclusively on street agitation or confrontational organizing.
+The New York Post in a 2002 investigative article cited secret documents of recent provenance that suggest the Newmanites are still carrying out a disciplined revolutionary strategy; however, it appears now to be a Gramscian one based on a long-range goal of capturing hegemony over cultural, educational and other superstructural positions in American society, rather than focussing on street agitation or confrontational organizing.
 (The hegemony theory of revolution was developed by Antonio Gramsci, the founder of the Italian Communist Party.)

-In a book published in 2000, Newman's disciple and chief public spokesperson Lenora Fulani described herself as a "postmodern Bolshevik", which would be as good a description as any for this curious sect that secretly espouses revolution but openly functions as a political support network for New York City's billionaire Republican mayor.
+In a book published in 2000, Newman's disciple and chief public spokesperson Lenora Fulani described herself as a "postmodern Bolshevik," which would be as good a description as any for this curious sect that secretly espouses revolution but openly functions as a political support network for New York City's billionaire Republican mayor.